 If you’re in the market for some family-friendly competition, the Seattle area has many game stores and cafés — making it easy to while away an evening looking for your family’s new favorite way of connecting.
 Try Blue Highway Games in Seattle’s Queen Anne neighborhood, Meeples Games, a gaming café in West Seattle that hosts a weekly board game night, or Mox Boarding House with outlets in Ballard and Bellevue, where you can try games in real-time before you buy them while enjoying nibbles and drinks.

 If you’d rather stay in for game night, no problem.
-Find the best new family games at local favorites Uncle's Games, Snapdoodle Toys or Tacoma Games, with experts on hand to help you pick a crowd-pleaser for the fam.
-My personal recommendation, always: Catan.
+Find the best new family games at local favorites Uncle’s Games, Snapdoodle Toys or Tacoma Games, with experts on hand to help you pick a crowd-pleaser for the fam.
+My personal recommendation is always: Catan.

 You want to hike, or at least walk, outside.
 Your kid likes technology and treasure.
 The win-win-win activity is geocaching, a GPS-driven hunt that you can do anywhere in the world, starting with (literally) your own backyard.
 Our geocaching primer outlines basic caching etiquette and local starting points to get your family into the game, from a hike in an old-growth forest on Whidbey Island to a history-driven cache hunt in Port Townsend.